 Tony: Well, I think typically, when we when we hit the right person who’s involved in, let’s say, category management or they actually own a PNL or they’re senior on the FPNA side or they’re digital transformation, those guys tend to get it pretty quickly, actually.
 And they realize there’s really not stuff out there similar to what we’re doing.
 But for people who observe it, it probably takes three months.
 So our pilots typically last three months.

 And after three months, people see side by side how we’re performing and they’re usually convinced, partly because of the specificity of projection data that we can bring to to the table.
 Whereas maybe within companies they’re doing a say, a higher level look at things.
 We’re doing a very much a bottom up assessment of where costs will go from a very technical perspective, the types of databases we’re using, they’re structured in a way that those costs add up.

 And we forecast at the outermost leaf node of, say, a bill material.
+So uncertainties in financial projections are solved.
 A bill Of material may have five or 10 or 50 levels. ut we go out to the outermost kind of item within that material level, and then we add those up as the components and the items stack up within that material.
 Let’s say it’s a mobile phone, you’ll have a screen, you’ll have internal components.
 You’ll have the case on the outside.
 All of this stuff, all of those things are subcomponents of a bill of material for that mobile phone.

 SFC: So I am assuming that there is a big role here in what you’re doing with artificial intelligence, machine learning.
 But before we ask what that role is, can you talk about what you mean by those terms?
 Because we get a lot of different definitions and also differentiations between the two.
 So maybe talk to the normals here.